 Children: Spatial point

 Content: Element containing a list of nodes with geospatial data describing the assessment unit distribution area considered in the ecosystem risk assessment.
 The spatial data is obtained from the distribution area map provided by the assessment author(s).
 If the coordinates are not included, spatial data should be included.
+It should always include two sub-nodes of coordinates, one for the lower left corner and one for the upper right corner of its distribution.